 In many cases, the factors that reduce life expectancy for people with schizophrenia can change.
-A
+Research in 2020 found that addressing modifiable risk factors could increase life expectancy in people with schizophrenia by

-Keep reading to learn more about life expectancy and schizophrenia, including more about the causes of this reduced life expectancy and ways people can try to counter it.
+Keep reading to learn more about life expectancy and schizophrenia, including the causes of reduced life expectancy and ways people can try to counter it.

 Mental illnesses designated “severe,” including schizophrenia, shorten a person’s life expectancy.
-According to the World Health Organization (WHO), the decline in life expectancy among people with more severe mental illness ranges from
+The World Health Organization (WHO) notes that people with severe mental disorders have a reduced life span of

 The effects were more pronounced in men, who lost an average of 15.9 years from their life with a range of 13.8 to 18 years, compared to women, whose average loss was 13.6 years with a range of 11.4 to 15.8 years.

-People in the Asian portion of the study had the fewest years lost, compared to those in the African portion of the study, who lost the most years.
+People in the Asian portion of the study had the fewest years lost, compared to those in the African portion, who lost the most.

 Overall, the weighted life expectancy was 64.7 years, and 59.9 years for men compared to 67.6 years for women.